elicia4/linux_notes/tools/vim/vim_prime/03_vertical.md

 You can jump to a particular line number with `:<line_number>`, e.g., `:50`.

-You can search for the next occurance of "search" with `/search`. `n` to go to the next result, `N` to the previous.
+You can search for the next occurrence of "search" with `/search`. `n` to go to the next result, `N` to the previous.
 You can do a reverse search with `?`.
 Remap these with centering as well: